MichaelObasa/Website-Uptime-Tracker-Docs/README.md

 Before using the Website Uptime Tracker, I had to ensure that I had the following prerequisites:

-- Python (version 3.11.3 or later) installed on my computer.
+- Python (version 3.11.3) installed on my computer.
 - Access to my laptop's command-line or terminal to run the script.
 - A Basic knowledge of working with command-line tools and editing text files.